ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 2. Run through the [`movers - 1 - Load Mission Metadata` notebook] (http://localhost:8888/notebooks/movers%20-%201%20-%20Load%20Mission%20Metadata.ipynb) to load the spreadsheet into the `mission_table`:

 ### User Input
 Cell three requires input from you.
-This information will be used to get the raw detections CSV and to be able to create a new raw table in the database.
+This information will be used to get the raw mission CSV and to be able to create a new raw mission table in the database.

 1. `schema`:  'collectioncode'
     * please edit to include the relevant project code, in lowercase, between the quotes.